hurenkam/ezkvm/README.md

 No packages have been released yet, so installation is pretty much a manual job for now.
 That said, the Cargo.toml has been updated to work with some of the cargo packagers:

-#### Building a debian/ubuntu package ####
+#### Building a package for debian 12 & ubuntu 24.04 ####

+___Note:
+This does depend on the necessary build tooling being installed in accordance with debian package build guidelines, as well as a properly installed rust/cargo toolchain (version 1.83) on the build host.___

 To build a debian ezkvm package:

 - create an empty build directory:
     - `mkdir build && cd build`
-- fetch the build script and execute:
+- fetch the build script and execute it:
     - `wget https://raw.githubusercontent.com/hurenkam/ezkvm/refs/heads/stable/debian/build.sh`
     - `sh build.sh`

-You will find a debian package in the build directory.
+The resulting `ezkvm_<version>-1_amd64.deb` package should work on debian bookworm (12) and on ubuntu noble numbat (24.04).
+It will likely also work on later versions, but that has not been tested.

 #### Building a fedora/opensuse package ####